simply-nicky/cbc/README.md

 ## upcoming things to do

-- consider more complex samples, protein crystalls
+- consider different crystall space groups